Housing and residence life regulations

 Amplified Instruments/Musical Instruments

-Students living on campus are entitled to an environment conducive to sleep and study.
-Amplified and all other musical instruments are not to be used or played in student rooms or public residential areas without prior approval.
+Students living on campus are entitled to an environment conducive to sleep and study and amplified, and all other musical instruments are not to be used or played in student rooms or public residential areas without prior approval.

 Appliances

-All appliances should be used with care within the residence halls and should not be left unattended or plugged in when not in use.
-Appliances equipped with auto-shut off and designed for minimal duration use (i.e. coffee makers, curling irons) are permitted.
-Unauthorized use of all cooking appliances and high-resistance heating elements including, but not limited to, toasters, toaster ovens, Crock-Pots, electric skillets, rice steamers, woks, deep fryers, grills and hot plates/pots is prohibited in all residential facilities.
+All appliances should be used carefully within the residence halls, supervised, and plugged in when not in use.
+Appliances equipped with auto shutoff and designed for minimal use (i.e., coffee makers, curling irons) are permitted.
+Unauthorized use of all cooking appliances and high-resistance heating elements including, but not limited to, air fryers, toasters, toaster ovens, Crock-Pots, electric skillets, rice steamers, woks, deep fryers, grills, and hot plates/pots is prohibited in all residential facilities.

-Multiple items should not be plugged into one outlet unless through the usage of a URL-approved power strip.
-Rewiring of student rooms by non-University employees is not permitted, nor is the use of extension cords or plug adapters.
+Multiple items should not be plugged into one outlet unless used through a URL-approved power strip.
+Rewiring student rooms by non-university employees is not permitted, nor is the use of extension cords or plug adapters.

 Refrigerators are permitted in students’ assigned rooms.
-The maximum size allowed for refrigerators is 4 cubic feet.
+The maximum size allowed for refrigerators is four cubic feet.
 Microwaves of 700 watts or less are permitted in students’ assigned rooms and must be used for reheating purposes only.
-Only one microwave is permitted in each room.
+Only one microwave is allowed in each room.

 Barbecues and Grills